jundalisay/superb/content/en/research/constitutions/br/title-01.md

 ---
 title: "Fundamental Principles"
-heading: "Part 1"
+heading: "Title 1"
 date: 2021-11-20
 image: "/flags/br.png"
-description: ""
+description: "The Federative Republic of Brazil is made up of the indissoluble union of the states and municipalities and of the Federal District"
-linkb: /research/constitutions/br/title-01
+linkb: /research/constitutions/br
-linkbtext: "Brazil"
+linkbtext: "Index"
-linkf: /research/constitutions/br/title-02
+linkf: /research/constitutions/br/title-02/chapter-01
-linkftext: "Chapter 2"
+linkftext: "Title 2"
 icon: "/flags/br.png"
 ---